 In the quartet BCS framework, the low-energy excitation is dominated by the quartet correlations.
 In the high-density regime, such a low-energy sector relatively increases with the increase of the Fermi energy.
 However, the quartet correlations themselves are negligible compared with the Fermi energy in such a regime.
 Although we do not explicitly show it here, the increase of $E$ in the high-density regime can be understood from the behavior of the energy density $E_{\rm FG}$ in an ideal Fermi gas

 which is a monotonically increasing function with respect to $\rho$.
-We note that a triexciton, which is a six-body bound state consisting of three electons and three holes, is not considered in this work, because the Pauli-blocking effect tends to suppress such bound states involving more than two fermions with same spins for the $s$-wave short-range interactions.
+We note that a triexciton, which is a six-body bound state consisting of three electrons and three holes, is not considered in this paper because the Pauli-blocking effect tends to suppress such bound states involving more than two fermions with the same spins for the $s$-wave short-range interactions.

 While the disappearance of quartet correlations with increasing density was reported in nuclear matter~\cite{Roepke1998Phys.Rev.Lett.80.31773180,Sogo2010Phys.Rev.C81.064310}, it is deeply related to the form of the two-body interaction, such as the effective range corrections and the higher-partial waves, as well as the three- and four-body interactions.
-Since we employ the contact-type two-body coupling with a large momentum cutoff $\Lambda=100k_{\rm F}$, we do not find the reduction of pair and quartet correlations in the high-density regime explored in this study.
+Since we employ the contact-type two-body coupling with a large momentum cutoff $\Lambda=100k_{\rm F}$, pair and quartet correlations are not suppressed in the high-density regime explored in this study.
 This result is also associated with the fact that the high-density regime in our model with a contact coupling does not correspond to the usual weak-coupling case as in conventional BCS superconductors but rather the unitary (or crossover) regime from the viewpoint of the BCS-BEC crossover because $U_{\rm C}$ involves the two-body bound state (i.e., positive scattering length) in the free space~\cite{Andrenacci1999Phys.Rev.B60.1241012418}.
 On the other hand, at finite temperature, the phase transition from Cooper-quartet condensates to an electron-hole plasma may occur even in the present model.
 More detailed investigations with realistic interactions in the high-density regime and the semiconductor-metal transition are out of scope of this paper and will be addressed elsewhere.